megk289/MK_CS4395_Portfolio/README.md

 ## Portfolio 5: Web Crawler
 This program builds a web crawler.
 It uses a starter url and "crawls" along a web of links to gather information.
 The information is scraped and the most important terms are taken from it.
 This is used to create a simple knowledge base.
 The document details the process of building the knowledge base.
 The files can be found [here](Homework5_mxk190048.zip).

+## Portfolio 6: Text Classification
+This program desmonstrates the following algorithms as they are performed on a data set: Naive Bayes, Logistic Regression, and Neural Networks.
+It examines the performace of each algorithm on the given data set.
+The file can be viewed [here](Text_Classification-MXK190048.pdf).